 Note: the y-hang at the top of NOTB should be a bunny ears style knot for ease of safe rigging.

-Rigged Balcony entrance series with 100m + 20m rope following Nathanael’s 2016 rigging topo.
+Rigged Balcony entrance series with 100m + 20m rope following [Ed Nathanael’s] 2016 rigging topo.

-Rigged Hilti-a-Plenty pitches with 80m rope using Martin’s rigging topo.
+Rigged Hilti-a-Plenty pitches with 80m rope using Martin’s rigging guide.

-Rigged Tunnocks from NOTB to Kraken, missed rebelay on Inferno and decided it required a longer rope.
-Rigging done by: Luke (Widow Twanky’s and Kraken); George (Magic Glue and Inferno).
+Rigged Tunnocks from Number Of The Beast to Kraken.
+Missed a rebelay on Inferno and decided it required a longer rope.
+Rigging done by: Luke (Knicker [Ed.
+Widow Twankey's Knicker Elastic] and Kraken); George (Magic Glue and Inferno).

-Went down Balcony to Bat Country and dropped a B lead near Galactica.
-Pitch rigged using 50m rope (see both rigging guides drawn in book).
+Went down Balcony to Bat Country and dropped b lead near Galactica.
+Pitch rigged using sam rigging guide earlier in book.
 Turned back at next pitch due to lack of rope.

 Rigged pitch/traverse to ~100m good horizontal passage.
 Ended in multiple pitches with horizontal continuations over them.
 Surveyed.

-Dropped 20m pitch in Sloppy Seconds to immature meander; found small horizontal passages that all crapped out in mud and immature meanders.
+Dropped 20m pitch in SS [Ed: Sloppy Seconds] to immature meander: found small horizontal passages that all crapped out in mud and immature meanders.

 NB: Ash’s alternative account